zetkin/express-zetkin-auth/README.md

 ### Login URL (`loginUrl`)
 This is the URL to which users should be redirected if they need to log in to the Zetkin Platform and grant the application access.

 This attribute should only be used explicitly in Zetkin development when the log in portal is running on the Zetkin development server or locally.
-The default https://login.zetk.in is the correct URL for any other case.
+The default value https://login.zetk.in is correct for any other case.

 ### Paths for redirects (`defaultRedirPath` and `logoutRedirPath`)
-These values defines where a user should be redirected after a successful logout or login operation (unless the login flow was initiated automatically by `validate()` in which case the user will be redirected back to the originally requested path).
+These values define where a user should be redirected after a successful logout or login operation (unless the login flow was initiated automatically by `validate()` in which case the user will be redirected back to the originally requested path).

-IF no `logoutRedirPath` is defined, users will be redirected to the `defaultRedirPath` after logging out.
+If no `logoutRedirPath` is defined, users will be redirected to the `defaultRedirPath` after logging out.

 ## API reference